Search through more than a hundred articles on every aspect of User.com

 3. Change the tracking code

-Now that you have all this data, change your tracking code so that it passes those values on to User.com.
+Now that you email and user ID for your logged in visitors, change your tracking code so that it passes those values on to User.com.

-If you want to refer to GTM variables in "Custom Html" tags, use double brackets:
+If you want to refer to GTM variables in "Custom HTML" tags, you need to use double brackets:

-Now your tracking code will recognize logged in users and collect their email addresses upon registration.
+Now your tracking code will recognize logged in users and collect their email addresses and id.

 Stage 3.
 Event tracking